konmik/solid/README.md

 There is also a version of this algorithm that allows to compare two streams of different data types, in example if you have a database entity that corresponds to a network entity that has been received from a server, and you need to compare two lists to update your database.
+See `StreamComparisonSeparate` for details.